|Members Retirees Employers|

 However, one month’s delay will mean one pension check lost.
 It may not be worth it.
 Only a comparison of the “before” and “after” estimates will supply the answer.

 All of your service credit is used in calculating your pension.
 All service credit must be purchased before your retirement date.
 Our Member Services staff can show you the pension amount before and after purchase of credit.
-In some cases, you can recover the
+In some cases, you can recover the cost of a purchase in two or three years by receiving a higher pension amount.

 For more information on purchasing credit, see the Service Credit page.